vivekmathema/OSTRFPD/README.md

 Necessary sudo user privileges may have to be acquired depending upon system administrative settings.

-After compilation or to directly use the supplied pre-built binaries (both ostrfpd and primer3_core) the users may have make the file executable using:
+After compilation or to directly use the supplied pre-built binaries (both ostrfpd and primer3_core) the users may have to make these finary file executable in Linux using:
 ```
 chmod +x app-name (e.g.: ‘chmod +x ostrfpd’ and ‘chmod +x primer3_core’) command and then execute the ostrfpd binary from terminal as: